 Learning Objective: 02-01 The relative size of the U.S. economy.
-Schiller - Chapter 02 #17
+Topic: WHAT AMERICA PRODUCÉS

-- 18. Per capita GDP will definitely fall if
+18. Per capita GDP will definitely fall if

 - A. The population falls.

 - B. The rate of economic growth falls.

 - C. The rate of economic growth is less than the rate of population growth.

-- D. There is a decrease in the size of the labor force.